-The study is partially funded by the American Institute for Cancer Research.
+The study, published in Cancer Epidemiology Biomarkers and Prevention, is partially funded by the American Institute for Cancer Research.

 “Our study supports the growing evidence that early-life body size can influence risk of colorectal cancer many decades later,” said senior study author Esther K. Wei, ScD, currently at the California Pacific Medical Center.
 “Although we don’t need any additional evidence to encourage obesity prevention and increased physical activity in children, this study adds additional imperative to prioritizing children’s health.”

 For the study, researchers pulled data from two large and long-term cohorts: One included 75,238 women who were part of the Nurses’ Health Study; the other included 34,533 men from the Health Professionals Follow-up study.
 In 1988, participants were presented with a set of nine diagrams of body shapes, ranging from the most slender to the most overweight.
 Participants selected what his or her body shape looked like at ages 5, 10, 20, 30, and 40, along with their current age.
 Then everyone regularly answered questionnaires about their weight, activity, diet and other lifestyle habits.

 During an average of 22 years, 2,100 people had developed colorectal cancer.
 After adjusting for adult weight, the researchers found that women who were overweight as young children had a 28 percent higher risk of colorectal cancer compared to those who were most lean at those ages.
 Women who were overweight as adolescents had a 27 percent increased risk.

 Unexpectedly, the same link for overweight boys and adult colorectal cancer was not found.